jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 Remember, you need to pass in the value of the `XSRF-TOKEN` cookie as a header in the fetch request because the login route has a `POST` HTTP verb.

-If at any point you don't see the expected behavior while testing, then check your backend server logs in your terminal where you ran `npm start` and the syntax in the `users.js` route file and the `signup` method in the `user.js` model file.
+If at any point you don't see the expected behavior while testing, check your backend server logs in your terminal where you ran `npm start`.
+Also, check the syntax in the `users.js` route file as well as the `signup` method in the `user.js` model file.

 Try to signup a new valid user.